Amplitude (AMPL)

 For software companies like Amplitude, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-This quarter, Amplitude’s gross profit margin was 73.9%, marking a 1.1 percentage point decrease from 75.1% in the same quarter last year.
+Amplitude’s gross profit margin came in at 74.6% this quarter, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 11. Operating Margin